Toyota Supra coupe review

 - Limited storage space

-There were countless rumours of a replacement since the fourth-generation Supra went out of production, and after years of hype and camouflaged spy shots, we finally got to drive this, the fifth-gen model.
-To help bring down the huge cost of creating a new sports car from scratch, Toyota partnered with BMW; the latest Z4 and Supra were the results.
+There were countless rumours of a replacement after the Mk4 Supra went out of production, and after years of hype and camouflaged spy shots, we finally got to drive this, the fifth-generation model.
+To help bring down the huge cost of creating a new sports car from scratch, Toyota partnered with BMW; the Z4 and Supra were the results.

-After deciding on the fixed parameters for the two cars and the use of 2.0-litre and 3.0-litre engines, the two brands apparently worked almost entirely separately, and the cars feel distinctly different as a result.
-Toyota cites the Porsche 718 Cayman as the Supra's closest rival, and in terms of driving thrills it's right up there with the Porsche and Alpine A110.
+Although the two models that are now on sale have some similarities on the inside, such as the sat-nav system and some of the buttons, they feel totally different from behind the wheel.
+This is because even though the Supra uses some BMW parts, including the 2.0 and 3.0 engines, the rest of the car was developed separately.
+Toyota cites the Porsche 718 Cayman as the Supra's closest rival, and in terms of driving thrills it's right up there with the Porsche and the Alpine A110.
 It also faces competition from the Audi TT RS, Ford Mustang and ballistic BMW M2 Competition.

-The collaboration between the two brands can also be detected inside the Supra, which feels as luxurious as you'd expect a £50,000 sports car to and features a mix of Toyota and BMW parts.
+The interior feels as luxurious as you'd expect a £50,000 sports car to and features a mix of Toyota and BMW parts.
 Switchgear and the infotainment system will be familiar to BMW owners, and that's no bad thing, especially as the re-skinned iDrive setup is better than Toyota's own and introduced Apple CarPlay for the first time.

 There are no rear seats, but the sports seats in the front are comfortable and supportive, and the lack of a rear bench means the boot is a decent 290 litres - plenty for a weekend away.
 And you shouldn't have a headache or sore back on arrival, because the Supra's suspension is actually quite good at smothering bumps, while the eight-speed automatic blurs shifts in its most relaxed mode.